Could Germany Have Won the Second World War?

 Of course, the reverse was also true, as the Soviet Air Force was also purely tactical.
 However, this was far less critical, as the USSR was allied with the Western Powers, who did have the four-engined heavy bombers necessary to carry a strategic air war deep into Germany.

-While the USSR did not have the economic power to hammer Germany to her knees, as did the U.S., the bottom line is that the USSR had the numbers and resources to win a war of attrition on the Eastern Front and Germany did not.
+While the USSR alone did not have the economic power to hammer Germany to her knees, the bottom line is that the USSR had the numbers and resources to win a war of attrition on the Eastern Front and Germany did not.
 The war on the Eastern Front would inevitably have bled Germany white, as it did, adversely affecting Germany's ability to fight on all other fronts.

 One theory is that Germany's best chance to defeat the USSR would have been to talk Japan into attacking the USSR from the east, instead of expanding the war into SE Asia.
 Unfortunately for Hitler, the Japanese did not want to fight a war in Siberia, which was of little value to them.
 The strategic raw materials the Japanese war machine needed, particularly oil and bauxite, were to be found in the Dutch East Indies, not Siberia.

 Once the US entered the war on the Allied side, Germany was doomed.
-Even if Hitler had refrained from attacking the USSR and that power had remained neutral throughout the war, America simply had too many resources.
-Just as in the First World War, the US and the British Empire (plus most of the rest of the Western Hemisphere) would have eventually won a war of attrition.
+Even if Hitler had refrained from attacking the USSR and that power had remained neutral (but friendly to Germany) throughout the war, America simply had too many resources.
+Just as in the First World War, the US (plus most of the rest of the Western Hemisphere) and the British Empire would have eventually won a war of attrition.

 Of course, Hitler did invade the USSR on 22 June 1941 and Japan drew the US into the war on 7 December 1941.
 Even though Germany gained Japan as an active ally, she was doubly doomed.
 Perhaps somewhat surprisingly to the Germans, who undoubtedly hoped that Japan would keep America fully occupied in the Pacific, the US and UK made winning the European war their first priority.

-In North Africa, Rommel ran out of fuel and supplies at El Alamein because the Allies were able to successfully interdict his supply lines.
-Allied naval and air power were able to control the supply routes.
+In North Africa, Rommel ran out of fuel and supplies at El Alamein, because the Allies were able to successfully interdict his supply lines.
+Allied naval and air power were ultimately able to control the supply routes.
 The Germans lost far more war material in transit than they did in battle.
-The British consistently outproduced German aircraft and ship building and used their industrial superiority to throttle the Africa Corps, then force Italy out of the war.
+The British (with American assistance while the US was still neutral) outproduced German and Italy in aircraft and ships and used their superiority as a air/sea power to throttle the Africa Corps, then force Italy out of the war.

 By then, the Allies had clear air and naval superiority throughout the Mediterranean region and the US 9th Air Force was able to start strategic bombing targets, such as the oil fields and refineries at Polesti and war industries in Austria and southern Germany.
 Meanwhile, the 8th USAAF and the RAF began smashing German war production and cities from the north.